 Compliance with UK tax laws, rules and regulations

 Eaton Group respects and obeys the laws, rules and regulations for all jurisdictions where Eaton Group operates.
 This is in alignment with the Eaton Code of Ethics.
 As such, Eaton Group is committed to observing and complying with all applicable UK tax laws, rules and regulations.
-Eaton Group is committed to timely paying taxes legally due in the UK.
+Eaton Group is committed to timely paying of taxes that are legally due in the UK.

 Attitude of Eaton Group toward UK tax planning